Twiggy: 1965–1967

-Twiggy is best remembered as one of the first international supermodels and a fashion icon of the 1960s.
+Twiggy is one of the first international supermodels and a fashion icon of the 1960s.
 Her greatest influence is Jean Shrimpton, whom Twiggy considers to be the world's first supermodel.
 She has said she based her "look" on Pattie Boyd.
 Twiggy herself has been described as the successor to Shrimpton.

 In January 1966, aged 16, she had her hair coloured and cut short in London at Leonard of Mayfair, owned by celebrity hairdresser Leonard.
 The hair stylist was looking for models on whom to try out his new crop haircut and he styled her hair in preparation for a few test head shots.
 A professional photographer Barry Lategan took several photos for Leonard, which the hairdresser hung in his salon.
 Deirdre McSharry, a fashion journalist from the Daily Express, saw the images and asked to meet the young girl.

 McSharry arranged to have more photos taken.
 A few weeks later, the publication featured an article and images of Hornby, declaring her "The Face of '66".
 In it, the copy read: "The Cockney kid with a face to launch a thousand shapes... and she's only 16".